The best solo adventures in Sydney

 Exploring Sydney’s diverse art galleries on your own means you can really absorb everything the ever-changing exhibitions have to offer.
 You’ll find epic alternative collections of post-millennial Chinese art at Chippendale’s White Rabbit, plus there’s a fab gift shop where you can pick up some cheaper arty fun.
 Oh, and there’s dumplings.

 There’s safety in numbers, so pick up some new skills in a group workshop at Sew Make Create.
 There’s regular classes spanning the world of textiles, and the focus on beginner skills is helpful if you’re visiting on a whim.
-You can try you hand at everything from cross stitch to dress-making in a collaborative space – and you may end up making some new friends.
+You can try your hand at everything from cross stitch to dress-making in a collaborative space – and you may end up making some new friends.

 Why not shock everyone with a new tattoo when you re-emerge into your social circle?
 Hibernia Tattoo in Surry Hills is by appointment only, which makes for a more personalised experience and gives nervous noobs a bit of privacy.
 You’ll also deal with the artists directly throughout the design process.

 Craving some wide open spaces?
 Put your walking shoes on and head to a park.
 The Royal Botanical Gardens will serve solo explorers best.
-You can work on your botanist skills and practice identifying native flora, or become and anthropology wizard with all the people watching you’ll do.
-Worst case scenario: there’s free WiFi in the park.
+You can work on your botanist skills and practice identifying native flora, or become an anthropology wizard with all the people watching you'll do.
+Worst case scenario: there's free WiFi in the park.